Apply for a Grant

 & LAND USE

 This cycle aims to support environmental education, protection, restoration, and sustainability initiatives in Charlevoix County and the Lake Charlevoix Watershed, and the organizations that make that work possible.
-Grantee interview may be required.
 Review these grant guidelines for full details.

 January 5